bbartschi14/edge-loop-reducer/README.md

 When in edit mode, select the top-left vertex of the area which you want to modify.
 Within the add-on panel, set the `Reduction Type` to your desired edge loop operation.
 From an axis-aligned view, use the `Across Direction` to designate the direction from top-left to top-right.
 Then set `Down Direction` to the direction from top-left to bottom-left.

+When modifying connected topology, uncheck `Dissolve Extra Verts` to maintain connections and create N-gons.
 ![Scene](https://github.com/bbartschi14/edge-loop-reducer/blob/main/smallgif.gif)